Best of the 2019 women's NCAA soccer tourney

-And then there are the Tar Heels, who including Saturday's 5-0 victory over Belmont have outscored their opponents 26-4 during their nine-game winning streak.

-Chalk has held for the most part through the first round of the tournament, which concludes Sunday after Notre Dame-St. Louis.
-But maybe it won't always be like that.
+The first round of the 2019 women's NCAA soccer tournament has come and gone.
+There was a little history, some drama and no shortage of goals.

-Next weekend will be the second and third rounds, and the quarterfinals will be Nov.
+The second and third rounds will be played Friday, Nov.
+22, through Sunday, Nov.
+24, and the quarterfinals will be Nov.
 29-30.
 The College Cup will begin Dec.
 6, with the national championship game on Sunday, Dec.
 8, in San Jose, California.

 Games can be viewed on ACC Network, SEC Network, ESPN3 and the ESPN App.
 All three College Cup games will air on ESPNU.